Teaching

 - MM student performed a concerto as a soloist in the Dallas City Performance Hall with the Dallas Chamber Symphony

-- MM students won first and second prizes at American Protégé Piano Competition and performed at Weill Hall at Carnegie Hall
+- MM students won first and second prizes at the American Protégé Piano Competition and performed at Weill Hall at Carnegie Hall

 - Three MM students were awarded a full scholarship to the Cincinnati Conservatory (doctoral studies) respectively; a full tuition with a stipend at the University of Illinois at Urbana-Champaign, and a full tuition with a teaching assistantship at Southern Methodist University